freedmanMain/opera-app/README.md

 - Application layer (services)
 - Data access layer (DAO)

+## Person without role can:
+* register
+* view all available sessions
+* view all performances
+* view all stages

+## Admin can:
+* view a list of all performances
+* find user by email
+* add new performance
+* add new stage
+* add new performance session, delete or update

+## User can:
+* process the order
+* view a history of all the orders
+* add the ticket for movie to the shopping cart
+* view all the tickets in the shopping cart

 ### Technologies
 * Apache Tomcat - version 9.0.46
 * MySQL - version 8.0.25